An Idaho Wedding Adventure With Epic Alpine Lakes

 A Pre-Dawn First Look

 Rachel and Ben had their first look in the pre-dawn light of a brisk August morning.
 I was Rachel’s ride to their first look location and so we met at their Air BnB in Stanley at 6 AM.
 When I arrived Rachel was getting ready in the backroom and Ben was in the living room sipping coffee.
 When Rachel was finished, she yelled for Ben to hide in the kitchen and she ran for my car.
-Ben followed behind us in their car and we headed for Stanley Lake.
+Ben followed behind us in their car and we headed for out sunrise location.